 DAPAGLIFLOZIN (DAP a gli FLOE zin) treats type 2 diabetes.
 It works by helping your kidneys remove sugar (glucose) from your blood through the urine, which decreases your blood sugar.
-It can also be used to lower the risk of heart attack, stroke, kidney disease, and hospitalization for heart failure in people with type 2 diabetes.
+It may also be used to lower the risk of worsening disease and death caused by kidney disease and heart failure.
+It works by helping your kidneys remove salt (sodium) from your blood through the urine.
+This decreases the amount of work the kidneys and heart have to do.
 Changes to diet and exercise are often combined with this medication.

 What should I tell my care team before I take this medication?

 They need to know if you have any of these conditions:

 Eating less due to illness, surgery, dieting, or any other reason

 History of yeast infection of the penis or vagina

 Infection in the bladder, kidneys, or urinary tract